Skip to main content

 Step 2:

-After you save it, a dialog box will pop up to give you a variety of options.
+After you save it, a dialog box will pop up to give you various options.

-Click on the button in the lower left-hand corner labeled “More Options” in order to see the entire range of options to set up the file.
+Click on the button in the lower left-hand corner labeled “More Options” to see the entire range of options to set up the file.

-Make sure that your SVG Profiles say “SVG 1.1” and under Fonts > Type, the default will always be SVG, since that is what you are creating.
+Ensure that your SVG Profiles say “SVG 1.1,” and under Fonts > Type, the default will always be SVG since that is what you are creating.

-The next option, Fonts > Subsetting, has a number of choices you can decide on.
+The next option, Fonts > Subsetting, has several choices you can decide on.

-If you want to, you can select the default to System Fonts, which will provide you with replacement fonts that are in the system.
+If you want to, you can select the default to System Fonts, which will provide you with replacement fonts in the system.

 Svg Adobe Illustrator Settings